AdobeDocs/graphql-mesh-gateway/src/pages/gateway/create-mesh.md

 Refer to the [command reference] for a detailed description of `aio api-mesh:create`.

-### Create a mesh from a template
+### Create a mesh from a source

 <InlineAlert variant="warning" slots="text"/>

 This feature is currently in development.
-The sources you can select should be used as templates for your own meshes.
+The sources you can select should be used as a guide for your own meshes.

 The `aio api-mesh:source` commands provide several prebuilt mesh sources that you can use to create your mesh file, for example `mesh.json`.
 Each source contains a mesh configuration file designed for a specific first or third-party source.
 Third-parties can submit their sources as a pull request to the [api-mesh-sources](https://github.com/adobe/api-mesh-sources) repo.
 Once approved, these sources will be available for selection in the CLI.